 I studied Classics, German, and Comparative Literature at Harvard and Oxford.
 Before coming to Princeton in 2015, I held a research fellowship at Cambridge, and taught at Yale for three years.

 My research focuses on ancient Greek literature and philosophy and modern intellectual history, with a particular concentration on tragedy.
 After a first book on modern conceptions of tragedy and the tragic (Genealogy of the Tragic: Greek Tragedy and German Philosophy, Princeton 2014), I am now working on a study of fifth-century (BCE) drama and intellectual culture provisionally entitled The Stage of Thinking: The Philosophical Poetics of Ancient Greek Drama, which will be published by Princeton in 2021.
 In the book, I read drama as intellectual history, using discursive or scenic forms as a bridge between different works and genres to recover philosophical conversation before the institution of philosophy as a discipline.
-In addition, I am currently co-editing the Cambridge Companion to the Sophists (with Christopher Moore) and working on articles about Euripides’ Bacchae and Nietzsche’s philology.
+In addition, I am co-editing the Cambridge Companion to the Sophists (with Christopher Moore) and working on articles on Euripides' Bacchae and Nietzsche's philology.